Arthur Keily: Later life

 Following two decades with British Rail, Keily found a job with Rolls-Royce Limited in 1957 and worked there until 1962, when he joined the promotions department of Derby County F.C.
 His final position was that of a greyhound racing adviser with the Derby Telegraph.
 Following his retirement he wrote several books on health and fitness and returned to long-distance running at the master's level.
-In 1991 he set a world record for his age class in the event at 3:24:22 and in 2001 he was the British master's champion in 80+ category of both the 400 m and 3000 m.
+In 1991 he set a world record for his age class in the marathon at 3:24:22 and in 2001 he was the British master's champion in 80+ category of both the 400 m and 3000 m.
 The Derby Museum and Art Gallery has a display showing medals and awards from his career and he has also been honoured with numerous awards for his charity work including the Derby Civic Award (1992) and the Queen Elizabeth II Golden Jubilee Medal (2002).
 For his sporting achievements, he was presented with the Lifetime Achievement in Sport Award in 2008 from the city of Derby and an Honorary Degree of Master of the University from the University of Derby in 2011.
 He died 2 March 2016 at the age of 94.